-There are many ways to support The Calhoun School, and there are many reasons to do so in the form of a planned gift--whether for the tax benefits that planned gifts offer, the financial flexibility they afford, or the lasting legacy they can help a donor leave behind.
-No matter what your goal, there is a type of planned gift that will allow you to make a significant impact on Calhoun through your estate plan.
+There are many reasons to support The Calhoun School in the form of a planned gift, including tax benefits, financial flexibility, and the lasting legacy they can help a donor leave behind.
+No matter your goal, there is a type of planned gift that will allow you to make a significant impact on Calhoun through your estate plan.

-Bequests: Naming Calhoun as a beneficiary in your will or in a codicil to your will.
+Bequests: Donors may name Calhoun as a beneficiary in a will or in a codicil to a will.
 Most planned gifts are bequests.
 They allow a donor to make a larger contribution after death than is generally possible during their lifetime.
 The donor receives an estate tax charitable deduction for this gift.

-Life Insurance Plans: The transfer of ownership of a life insurance policy on the donor's life to the Calhoun School.
+Life Insurance Plans: Donors can make a transfer of ownership of a life insurance policy to The Calhoun School.
 The donor continues to pay any premiums after the gift is made, for which they receive an income tax deduction.
 The total investment in the life insurance policy is also tax-deductible.

-Retirement Assets: Naming Calhoun as a beneficiary of the any balance remaining in an IRA, 401(k), or other retirement plan at the time of death.
+Retirement Assets: Donors may choose to name Calhoun as a beneficiary of any balance remaining in an IRA, 401(k), or other retirement plan at the time of death.
 The amount that is gifted to Calhoun is not subject to income tax or estate tax (as it would be if left to an individual).

 The material presented here is intended as general educational information on the topics discussed herein and should not be interpreted as legal, financial or tax advice.
 Please seek the specific advice of your tax advisor, attorney and/or financial planner to discuss the application of these topics to your individual situation.